hpe-dev-incubator/GLP-API-Tooling/README.md

 # GLP-API-Tooling
-Tools for using the GreenLake Platform API
+Tools for using the HPE GreenLake Platform API